manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

     count_adjacents( I, Is, Os ).
 ```

 The 2 arg version (`count_adjacents/2`) is what we expect to be outwardly called, while the 3 arg version is intended to be the internal, recursive function.

-If the list is empty, we return then the number of adjacents matching values is 0, otherwise, we take the head of the list, and try matching it against the tail of the list.
-I start the count at 1 since I have already removed the head from the list.
-As long as the value matches the head, the count gets incremented, otherwise we add a new element to the array for the count of the next found value.
+If the list is empty the number of adjacent matching values is 0, otherwise, we take the head of the list, and try matching it against the tail of the list.
+I start the count at 1 since I have already removed the head from the list passed recursively.
+As long as the value matches the head, the count gets incremented, otherwise we add a new element to the array for the count of the next found value and recur.

 ```prolog
 count_top( _, [], 0 ).